jackdewinter/pymarkdown/docs/rules/rule_md009.md

 ## Reasoning

 The primary reason for enabling this rule is simplicity.
-Two spaces at the end of a line within a paragraph produce a Hard Line Break element.
+Two spaces at the end of a line within a paragraph produces a Hard Line Break element.
-Other than that, there is no other reason for trailing spaces on any line as they are ignored, and therefore do not effect the final HTML document.
+Other than that, there is no other reason for trailing spaces on any line as they are ignored, and therefore do not affect the final HTML document.

 ## Examples

-As the space character is not normally visible, each occurence of the text `{space}` in the following example represents a single space character.
+As the space character is not normally visible, each occurrence of the text `{space}` in the following example stands for a single space character.

 ### Failure Scenarios